pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step7.md

 {{< /tabsection >}}

-In the code above, all we’re doing is creating an instance of the container we described earlier, telling it where to find the configuration file, and running it using the `run()` method.
+In the code above, all we're doing is creating an instance of the container we described earlier, telling it where to find the configuration file, and running it using the `run()` method.

 To run the microservice, execute the following command from a terminal at the root of the project: